FNNDSC/pl-dicom_unpack/README.md

 [![ci](https://github.com/FNNDSC/pl-dicom_unpack/actions/workflows/ci.yml/badge.svg)](https://github.com/FNNDSC/pl-dicom_unpack/actions/workflows/ci.yml)

 `pl-dicom_unpack` is a [_ChRIS_](https://chrisproject.org/)
-_ds_ plugin which takes in ...  as input files and creates ... as output files.
+_ds_ plugin which takes in a single "multi-frame" DICOM as input file and unpacks it into a series of individual dicom files.

 ## Abstract

-...
+This plugin is a simple app to unpack a "multi-frame" dicom into a list of individual dicom slices.

 ## Installation